What happened at the Statehouse this week?

 The SC House met for a two-day special session this week to pass legislation redrawing its 124 electoral districts, a process called redistricting.
 But under current session rules, the General Assembly can also consider a list of other items when called to the Statehouse, including “legislation concerning COVID-19 relief funding and related maters“.

 Enter S.177.
 The resolution states that no person in South Carolina can be forced to get a COVID-19 vaccine.
 Businesses would be prohibited from firing workers who refused to get vaccinated – though there are limits as to who is covered by the policy.
-While it is unclear whether the resolution is permitted under the current rules, it could still be brought to the floor with enough votes (like virtually anything else).
+While it is unclear whether the resolution is permitted under the current rules, those rules can be ignored or amended with enough votes.

 Ahead of the special session, a push began among several state lawmakers, including the bill’s primary sponsor, to have S.177 be considered.
 On Wednesday, however, a last-minute rule change was planned to set redistricting for priority status – effectively killing the COVID-19 resolution until next year.